 - The prenuptial agreement on the way to divide property in case of divorce.

 - The nature of the injury to determine if the damage is individual or involving the two spouses.

 The court will have to determine the percentage of the personal injury award each spouse will get.
-An experienced personal injury lawyer or divorce attorney can provide you with legal guidance as to how much you may be entitled to receive.
+An experienced Fort Collins personal injury attorney or divorce attorney can provide you with legal guidance as to how much you may be entitled to receive.